Physical Education, Athletics, and Recreation (PE)

 The primary goal of the Carleton Intramural Sports Program is to give Carleton students, faculty and staff the opportunity to enjoy a good recreational athletics program.
 Such a program can provide a balance of activities, further the social and athletic components of a Carleton student's education and enhance the professional lives of faculty and staff.
 The program is designed to encourage dorm-floor participation; athletic activities provides the opportunity to interact in a fun, relaxing, healthy and cooperative environment.
 Similarly, faculty and staff participation is encouraged.
 The intramural program is a great opportunity for all members of the college community to interact in an extra-curricular environment.

-Fall: Quidditch, Ultimate Frisbee, Tennis, Sand Volleyball, Dodgeball, 6x6 Flag Football, Racquetball
+Fall: 3 on 3 Basketball, Ultimate Frisbee, Tennis, Sand Volleyball, Dodgeball, Racquetball

-Winter: Broomball, Indoor Soccer, 5x5 Basketball, Floor Hockey
+Winter: Broomball, Indoor Soccer, 5x5 Basketball, Floor Hockey, Racquetball, Squash

 Spring: Soccer, Ultimate Frisbee, Sand Volleyball, Tennis, Softball